bueltge/authenticator/readme.md

 Good news, this plugin is free for everyone!
 Since it's released under the [GPL](./license.txt), you can use it free of charge on your personal or commercial blog.

 ### Translations
 The plugin comes with various translations, please refer to the [WordPress Codex](https://codex.wordpress.org/Installing_WordPress_in_Your_Language) for more information about activating the translation.
-If you want to help to translate the plugin to your language, please have a look at the `.pot` file which contains all defintions and may be used with a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) (Windows) or plugin for WordPress [Localization](http://wordpress.org/extend/plugins/codestyling-localization/).
+If you want to help to translate the plugin to your language, please have a look at the [wordpress.org page](https://wordpress.org/plugins/authenticator/), that have a helpful management to contribute to the translations.

 ## Change Log
 See [commits](https://github.com/bueltge/Authenticator/commits/master) or read the short [version](https://wordpress.org/plugins/authenticator/#developers)